 Crescent Petroleum opened Baghdad office, progresses the development of the Khashim Ahmer-Injana block in Diyala Governorate, and the Khider Al-Mai block in Basra Governorate

-Crescent Petroleum and Dana Gas reached 500 MMboe cumulative production from Khor Mor field, announce major growth and development plans in KM250, Chemchemal and Khashim Ahmer-Injana blocks
+Crescent Petroleum and Dana Gas reached 500 MMboe cumulative production from Khor Mor field, completed KM250 expansion, and progressed development of Chemchemal and Khashim Ahmer-Injana blocks

 Our reputation for agility, operational excellence, transparency, and professionalism make us the partner of choice for resource-holders in the region and for international oil companies seeking to enter this hydrocarbon-rich market.